Skip to main content

 If root weevils manage to get inside your home, you can just vacuum them up and dispose of them away from your home.
 Sealing up cracks and gaps around doors and windows will help keep them from coming inside.

-Additionally, you can use a perimeter spray around your home to prevent weevils from wandering inside.
+Additionally, you can use a spray around your home to prevent weevils from wandering inside.
 Check out Pestie’s DIY, pro-grade plan for affordable pest control that is customized to your location.

 Treat root weevils with Pestie